-Who’s in Putin’s inner circle and have they been targeted by sanctions?
+The West has imposed a barrage of sanctions on top Russian figures.
+See how they’re connected to Putin.

 In the three weeks since Russia invaded Ukraine, its forces have bombarded towns and cities with airstrikes and artillery, laying waste to civilian infrastructure and prompting 3 million people to flee the country, according to the U.N.
 High Commissioner for Refugees.
 But Russia, despite having an advanced air force, has yet to gain control of the skies in Ukraine and has suffered major losses in both military equipment and personnel.

-Photos by AFP, AP, Getty Images, Interpress, Sputnik and TASS.
+Photos by AFP, AP, Getty Images, Interpress, Sputnik and Tass.
 Photo editing by Olivier Laurent.